bluesway/onepluslauncher/implement-general-card-with-shelf-sdk.md

 Check the API documentation for `net.oneplus.shelf.card.CardManager`

 ### Appendix
+#### Gson is required

+Shelf SDK requires Gson for exchange Card data between processes, if your project has not yet used Gson library, please follow the official [instruction](https://github.com/google/gson) to add it into your project.

 #### Proguard rules

 You may like to add following rules in your proguard configuration